 By taking the necessary steps to protect your credit you’ll be in a better position to obtain a lower mortgage rate.
 For example; someone with a 740 credit score will obtain a much better interest rate than someone with a credit score below 700 and especially compared to someone who has a credit score below 680.

-Take the time to make sure your score is where it needs to be and if it needs to be higher then discuss the different options you have with your Loan Officer.
+Take the time to make sure your score is where it needs to be, and if it needs to be higher, then discuss your options with your loan officer.